ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Append-only Log.

-**Editor's Note:** The WG is discussing if existing CWT claims might better support these design principles.
+**Editor's Note:** The WG is discussing if existing CWT Claims might better support these design principles.

 {{fig-transparent-statement-cddl}} illustrates a normative CDDL definition of Transparent Statements.